LucasSGomide/MongoDB/README.md

 ]);
 ````

-Limits the number of documents passed to the next stage in the pipeline.
+Passes only the first n documents to the next stage in the pipeline, in which n is the specified positive integer.

 ````javascript
 db.collection.aggregate([